nrstaber/greetings-add/class-notes.md

 * format for reference `${{steps.<step id>.outputs.<name of output parameter>}}`
 outputs:
     artifact-tag: ${{ steps.changelog.outputs.version }}
-* to tell the job that needs to wait for another job add `needs` so it looks like `${{needs.<name of job>.outputs.<job output name> }}`
+* to tell the job that needs to wait for another job add `needs: <job name>` then add to a step what you need `${{needs.<name of job>.outputs.<job output name> }}`